Fact-Checking Malpractice at NPR

 “You were the primary subject of NPR’s story, but not of my article, which was primarily about NPR’s reporting and how we use our own minds.
 I needed to stick with public information available to NPR back then.”

 The response didn’t make a lot of sense.
 How could you correct information about a primary source in the story without attempting to communicate with that source?
 I asked Jensen if she would be willing to add a paragraph or two of context so readers could have a better understanding of the underlying facts.
-The answer was a flat “no.” Surprised, I told Jensen since she had linked to and quoted an overwhelming amount of material from only one source who was clearly hostile towards and biased against the piece.
+The answer was a flat “no.” Jensen, though, had linked to and quoted an overwhelming amount of material from only one source who appeared hostile towards and biased against the original story.
 For balance, readers should be exposed to another perspective.
 I asked if she would be willing to link to a few paragraphs of clarifying context from me?
 Again, an unequivocal “no.”

 Jensen’s actions seemed contrary to NPR’s journalistic standards.
 She explained to me that she reported directly to the CEO, was “separate from the news division,” and was not subject to newsroom standards.
 When I asked her about standards of objectivity and impartiality Jensen said her article was “clearly marked as an opinion piece.”
 I took this to mean it wasn’t intended to be impartial.
 If you correct a news story, shouldn’t your work be held to the same standards as the story you correct?
 “That’s not how it works,” Jensen replied.
 However, in the “Who is Covered” section of NPR’s standards handbook., which Jensen and Memmott help to oversee, it says: